ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-debug.md

 - It streams output to disk during the execution, to not blow up the memory usage on the node
 - It uses `jsonl` as output format (to allow streaming)
 - Uses a cross-client standardized output, so called 'standard json'
-  - Uses `op` for string-representation of opcode, instead of `op`/`opName` for numeric/string, and other simlar small differences.
+  - Uses `op` for string-representation of opcode, instead of `op`/`opName` for numeric/string, and other similar small differences.
   - has `refund`
   - Represents memory as a contiguous chunk of data, as opposed to a list of `32`-byte segments like `debug_traceTransaction`